Poker Face or Cancer Card?

 Let’s talk about living with NETs

-Snoopy has a point Opinion.
-There's a frequently asked question on certain forums along the lines of "how will I die of my Neuroendocrine Cancer?".
+Opinion.
+Over the years, I've seen questions on certain forums along the lines of "how will I die of my Neuroendocrine Cancer?".
 I also see it occasionally in a list of internet search terms that led to a hit on my blog site (I don't know who searched, just that this search term led to my site being viewed).
 I just hope they found this post!
 Personally, I find it slightly unsettling, although I can understand why certain people might ask.
-I accept it as a question, but I believe there are times and places for it…
+I accept it as a question, but I believe there are times and places for it and that a…

 Read More